-(g) Investment properties
+(q) Investment properties

-Investment properties principally comprise freehold land that is presently leased and not occupied by the Group.
+Investment properties principally comprise freehold land and buildings that are presently leased and not occupied by the Group.
 Investment properties are carried at fair value, based on active market prices, adjusted if necessary, for any difference in the nature, location or condition of the specific asset.
 If this information is not available, the Group uses alternative valuation methods such as recent prices in less active markets or discounted cash flow projections.
 Changes in fair values are recorded in the profit or loss.